 Stakeholder assessments are also a method to empower people by gaining their assistance in identifying engagement strategies that might be most effective in their communities.
 In-person stakeholder assessments are ideal; however, phone, email, or survey methods may appeal to more people.
-If the area of proposed improvements encompasses a large region, a representative sample of the stakeholders should be consulted, especially in EJ areas, if applicable, or other groups that might be difficult to reach (see Chapter 6 and Appendix D of the ADOT PIP).
+If the area of proposed improvements encompasses a large region, a representative sample of the stakeholders should be consulted, or other groups that might be difficult to reach (see the ADOT PIP).
 Where tribes are involved, for example, it is good practice to hold tribe-specific meetings at a tribal location.